Gulnar9/NN_PyTorch/README.md

-# PyTorch for deep learning
+# Practice deep learning using PyTorch
 Building neural networks for classification and computer vision.